nim-lang/Nim/doc/contributing.md

 .. _tests_use_doAssert:
-Use `doAssert` (or `unittest.check`, `unittest.require`), not `assert` in all tests so they'll be enabled even with `--assertions:off`:option:.
+Use `doAssert` (or `unittest.check`, `unittest.require`), not `assert` in all tests, so they'll be enabled even with `--assertions:off`:option:.

   ```nim
   block: # foo